shredthaGNAR/list-of-my-starred-repos/README.md

 * [kkebo/DNSecure](https://github.com/kkebo/DNSecure): DNSecure is a configuration tool of DoT and DoH for iOS and iPadOS.
 * [cleanbrowsing/dnsperftest](https://github.com/cleanbrowsing/dnsperftest): DNS Performance test
 * [sindresorhus/do-not-disturb-cli](https://github.com/sindresorhus/do-not-disturb-cli): Control the macOS `Do Not Disturb` feature from the command-line
+* [SuffolkLITLab/docassemble-filler-extension](https://github.com/SuffolkLITLab/docassemble-filler-extension): A browser extension for Chrome, Edge and Firefox that fills dummy text in all input fields in a page.
+Adapted to work with Docassemble inputs.
 * [PepsRyuu/dock-window-preview](https://github.com/PepsRyuu/dock-window-preview): Mac OSX app that displays window previews when hovering over app icon on the Dock.
 * [steventheworker/DockAltTab](https://github.com/steventheworker/DockAltTab): Window preview app for MacOS (on the dock) using AltTab.
 * [steventheworker/DockAltTab-home](https://github.com/steventheworker/DockAltTab-home): website for DockAltTab